 It’s rumored that Bram Stoker met a journalist who told him the stories of Dracula in Transylvania and the Carpathian Mountains these all led him to write a novel on Count Dracula.
 He pictured count Dracula living in such a castle or a similar castle in Transylvania.
 Since then the castle became famous for count Dracula. the other castles associated with Vlad are in Romania like Castle Peonari or Bran’s Castle etc.

 If you’re hoping to find creepy crypts or moats or dungeons then you’re in a wrong place, unlike the way Dracula castle has been depicted this one’s open clean and very well kept.
 The positive energy flowing inside the castle is palpable in the air.
 The vines covered walls amazing work on walls and statues, what’s not to like in the castle?

-When I arrived in the castle it had a musical carnival going on and the lovely voices floating in the air increased the charm of castle hundred folds for me.
+When I arrived in the castle it had a musical carnival going on and the lovely voices floating in the air increased the charm of the castle hundred folds for me.